-Just use a dust free cloth or a soft brush to remove the dust from your speakers.
-We recommend a specialty cloth (available at the Xtatic shop at www.martinlogan.com) that cleans your speakers better than anything else we have tried.
+Use a dust free cloth or a soft brush to remove the dust from your speakers.
+We also recommend a specialty cloth (available at the Xtatic shop at www.martinlogan. com) that cleans your speakers better than anything else we have tried.
+For the wood surfaces it is acceptable to slightly dampen the cloth.
 Do not spray any kind of cleaning agent on or in close proximity to the electrostatic element.
+Avoid the use of ammonia based products or silicone oil on the wood parts.